The July 4th Festival is held annually at North Lake Park in Loveland.

-The City of Loveland Parks & Recreation Department is accepting booth applications for the July 4th, 2015 celebration from April until May 7th, 2015.
-The booth applications will be received and processed, and no others will be accepted after that date for 2015.
+The City of Loveland Parks & Recreation Department is accepting booth applications for the July 4th, 2017 celebration until May 15th, 2017.
+The booth applications will be received and processed, and no others will be accepted after that date for 2017.
 If you are a local non-profit organization, and would like to have a booth at the July 4th celebration, please print, fill out and return the application to the Parks & Recreation Administration Office - 500 E. Third Street, Suite 200 - Loveland, CO 80537 Attn: Jeanne

 July 4th Booth Application (2017 PDF)

 The City of Loveland is accepting Corporate Sponsorships of future fireworks shows in Loveland!
 For further information, please contact the Recreation Manager at: (970) 962-2449.

 For other information about the park or the July 4th events, please call the Parks & Recreation Administration Office at: (970) 962-2727.